klefstad-teaching/ICS-45C-HW3/README.md

 ## Submission

-As with previous submissions, you can submit via `GitHub` by the following steps:
+As with previous submissions, submit via `GitHub` by the following steps:

 1. `git add .`
 2. `git commit -a -m "Commit Message Here"`
 3. `git push --set-upstream origin main`

-to push your changes to your private GitHub repository, and then submit the `hw3` branch to `Gradescope`.
+to push your changes to your private GitHub repository, and then submit `hw3` to `Gradescope`.

 ## Credit